dhanajit96/marathi_typing/README.md

 Above command will generate a `marathi_typing_controller.js` file

-Add class and data-controller and data to the input where you want to implement marathi typing
+Add class and data-controller and data-marathi-typing-target="input" to the input where you want to implement marathi typing

 ```html
 <input type="text"